chef/cookstyle/.github/ISSUE_TEMPLATE/NEW_COP_REQUEST.md

 Please try to select as few as possible.

-- [ ] ChefDeprecations - A cop that alerts on a deprecation in the Chef Infra Client
+- [ ] Chef/Deprecations - A cop that alerts on a deprecation in the Chef Infra Client
-- [ ] ChefCorrectness - A cop that alerts when incorrect coding behavior is being used
+- [ ] Chef/Correctness - A cop that alerts when incorrect coding behavior is being used
-- [ ] ChefSharing - A cop that alerts to missing functionality necessary for sharing cookbooks with others
+- [ ] Chef/Sharing - A cop that alerts to missing functionality necessary for sharing cookbooks with others
-- [ ] ChefStyle - A cop that alerts to a style best practice
+- [ ] Chef/Style - A cop that alerts to a style best practice
-- [ ] ChefModernize - A cop that alerts when a cookbook can be simplified or modernized with new functionality
+- [ ] Chef/Modernize - A cop that alerts when a cookbook can be simplified or modernized with new functionality
-- [ ] ChefEffortless - A cop that alerts on code that must be resolved to move to the Effortless pattern
+- [ ] Chef/Effortless - A cop that alerts on code that must be resolved to move to the Effortless pattern

 ### Describe the new cop:
 <!---  Why is a new Cookstyle Cop necessary? -->